The 19-mile Pemaquid River starts at Tobias Pond in Waldoboro (Latitude: 44.134167 N Longitude: 69.439444 W) and ends at Johns Bay in Bristol.

 The 7 miles from Bristol Mills to Pemaquid Falls has two portages (at Bristol Mills and at Pemaquid Falls) and is not passable below Boyd’s Pond in dry season.
 There is fine paddling on the saltwater portion of the Pemaquid River from Pemaquid Falls to Fort William Henry.

-From May to October, the PWA Paddlers lead free weekly kayak trips around the region.
+From May to September, the Coastal Rivers Paddlers lead free weekly kayak trips around the region.

 Pemaquid Paddling in the News